andeiceban0352/LFAF-Labs/reports/Report5.md

    3. Implement a simple parser program that could extract the syntactic information from the input text.

+## Theory
+&ensp;&ensp;&ensp; Parsing, syntax analysis, or syntactic analysis is the process of analyzing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
+The term parsing comes from Latin pars (orationis), meaning part (of speech).[1]

+&ensp;&ensp;&ensp; The term has slightly different meanings in different branches of linguistics and computer science.
+Traditional sentence parsing is often performed as a method of understanding the exact meaning of a sentence or word, sometimes with the aid of devices such as sentence diagrams.
+It usually emphasizes the importance of grammatical divisions such as subject and predicate.

+&ensp;&ensp;&ensp; Within computational linguistics the term is used to refer to the formal analysis by a computer of a sentence or other string of words into its constituents, resulting in a parse tree showing their syntactic relation to each other, which may also contain semantic and other information (p-values).[citation needed] Some parsing algorithms may generate a parse forest or list of parse trees for a syntactically ambiguous input.[2]

 ## Implementation

 &ensp;&ensp;&ensp;  The objective of the "parse_tokens" function is to analyze a series of tokens and compute the value of the expression they represent.
 Once the evaluation is done, the code verifies if there are any remaining tokens for further processing.
 If any tokens are found, it throws an exception indicating that the syntax is invalid.